amirudeen1/PDF-Editor/README.md

 Contains the list of pip-installable libraries that I used and an additional pycryptodome which was needed to run my program.

-### YouTube Video

-As a requirement of CS50P's final project submission, a less than 3 minute video is required to talk about this project and display it to others.
-The link is at the top of this README.md.

 ### The End (or the beginning of something beautiful)

 Formally, the project demonstrates efficient use of various libraries to handle different aspects of PDF manipulation, offering a user-friendly tool for everyday PDF tasks.